clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 *****************************

-In this section, you will create a new VM, configure its basic parameters such as number of CPUs, memory size, and attach the converted |CL| VMware image.
+In this section, you will create a new VM, configure its basic parameters such as number of CPUs, memory size, and then attach the converted |CL| VMware image.
 Also, in order to boot |CL|, you must enable UEFI support.

 #.
 Under the :guilabel:`Navigator` window, select :guilabel:`Virtual Machines`.